MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-grant.md

 When you use the [device-code OAuth flow](~/identity-platform/v2-oauth2-device-code.md), the required grant control for the managed device or a device state condition isn't supported.
 This is because the device that is performing authentication can't provide its device state to the device that is providing a code.
 Also, the device state in the token is locked to the device performing authentication.
 Use the **Require multifactor authentication** control instead.

 The **Require Microsoft Entra hybrid joined device** control:

 - Only supports domain-joined Windows down-level (before Windows 10) and Windows current (Windows 10+) devices.
 - Doesn't consider Microsoft Edge in InPrivate mode as a Microsoft Entra hybrid joined device.

 ### Require approved client app

 Organizations can require that an approved client app is used to access selected cloud apps.
 These approved client apps support [Intune app protection policies](/mem/intune/apps/app-protection-policy) independent of any mobile device management solution.

+> [!WARNING]
+> The approved client app grant is retiring in early March 2026.
+Organizations must transition all current Conditional Access policies that use only the Require Approved Client App grant to Require Approved Client App or Application Protection Policy by March 2026.
+Additionally, for any new Conditional Access policy, only apply the Require application protection policy grant.
+For more inforamtion, see the article [Migrate approved client app to application protection policy in Conditional Access](migrate-approved-client-app.md).

 To apply this grant control, the device must be registered in Microsoft Entra ID, which requires using a broker app.
 The broker app can be Microsoft Authenticator for iOS, or either Microsoft Authenticator or Microsoft Company Portal for Android devices.
 If a broker app isn't installed on the device when the user attempts to authenticate, the user is redirected to the appropriate app store to install the required broker app.